Louise, Princess Royal: Princess Royal

-On 9 November 1905, Edward VII created Louise the Princess Royal, the highest honour bestowed on a female member of the royal family.
+On 9 November 1905, Edward VII created Louise the Princess Royal, the highest honour bestowed on a female member of the royal family, succeeding her aunt, Victoria, German Empress, who died in 1901.
 At the same time, the King declared that the two daughters of the Princess Royal would be styled as princesses, with the style and attribute of "Highness" and with precedence immediately after all members of the royal family bearing the style of "Royal Highness".

+In August 1910, Princess Louise's daughter, Alexandra, secretly became engaged to Prince Christopher of Greece and Denmark.
+Upon hearing the news, the Duke of Fife disapproved of the match and forbade the union.
+On 15 October 1913, Alexandra married Louise's first cousin, Prince Arthur of Connaught.

+The Princess Royal was noted for her steady involvement in charitable and public-service work throughout her life.
+She supported a wide range of organisations, taking a particular interest in the activities of the Church Army and serving as a patron of the Alexandra Girls' Club.
+In addition to her regular charitable visits and engagements, she held roles in several civic and philanthropic bodies, including serving as President of the London branch of the British Red Cross Society and supporting groups such as the Theatrical Ladies' Guild, the Greater London Fund for the Blind, the RSPCA, and the British and Foreign Sailors' Society.
+She also served as patron of the Ladies' Association in aid of Princess Christian's Fund for the Deaf and Dumb, a charitable organisation established under her aunt, Princess Christian.
+Although known for her generally reserved public profile, she maintained a consistent commitment to charitable causes and undertook various ceremonial duties, including the launch of HMS Princess Royal in 1911.

-In December 1911, while sailing aboard SS Delhi to Egypt, the Princess Royal and her family were shipwrecked off the coast of Morocco.
+On 12 December 1911, she attended the coronation of her brother, King George V. Later that month, while sailing aboard the P&O's SS Delhi, to Egypt, the Princess Royal and her family were shipwrecked off the coast of Morocco.
+Louise and her husband refused to leave until all the women and children had been rescued and were among the last to leave.
+During the rescue, Louise lost her jewel case and both Alexandra and Maud, and herself were thrown into the sea by a large wave.
 Although they were otherwise unharmed, the Duke of Fife fell ill with pleurisy, probably contracted as a result of the shipwreck.
 He died at Assuan, Egypt, in January 1912, and Princess Alexandra succeeded to his dukedom, becoming Duchess of Fife in her own right.